-A short sale is when a property is sold for less than its remaining mortgage principal balance, and executed as a way for both the existing homeowner and mortgage lender to reduce their respective losses.
+A short sale is when a Washington state property is sold for less than its remaining mortgage principal balance and executed as a way for both the existing homeowner and mortgage lender to reduce their respective losses.

 Short sales are not automatic, however.
-Homeowners must often prove the merits a short sale to their lender, which often involves documenting that selling the home for less than its worth is the best and most viable option for all parties involved.
+Homeowners must often prove the merits of a short sale to their lender, which often involves documenting that selling a home for less than its worth is the best and most viable option for all parties involved.

 The short sale process starts with a letter of hardship.

-To prove your short sale worthiness to the bank, you’ll be asked to submit a cover letter which explains your hardship, and to provide full financial disclosure.
+To prove your short sale worthiness to the bank, you’ll be asked to submit a cover letter that explains your hardship and to provide full financial disclosure.
 You will also need your original purchase contract, a balance sheet of your income and expenses, your asset statements and proof of income, and two years of federal tax returns.

 Draft a compelling letter and avoid extraneous details.
 Be short, be thorough, and be complete.